pachyderm/docs/content/latest/deploy-manage/manage/backup-restore.md

 {{% notice note %}}
 - **Backups incur downtime** until operations are resumed.
-- Operational best practices include notifying Pachyderm users of the outage and providing an estimated time when downtime will cease.
+- Operational best practices include notifying MLDM users of the outage and providing an estimated time when downtime will cease.
 - Downtime duration is a function of the size of the data be to backed up and the networks involved; Testing before going into production and monitoring backup times on an ongoing basis might help make accurate predictions.
 {{% /notice %}}

 ### Suspend Operations

-- **Pause any external automated process ingressing data to Pachyderm input repos**, or queue/divert those as they will fail to connect to the cluster while the backup occurs.
+- **Pause any external automated process ingressing data to MLDM input repos**, or queue/divert those as they will fail to connect to the cluster while the backup occurs.

 - **Suspend all mutation of state by scaling `pachd` and the worker pods down**: